1915 genocide in Diyarbekir

-In 1915, a systematic anti-Christian genocide was committed in Diyarbekir vilayet, claiming the lives of most Armenians, Syriac Christians, Greek Orthodox, and Greek Catholics living there.
-The genocide was ordered by governor Mehmed Reshid, partly with the backing of the CUP Central Committee.
+In 1915, a systematic anti-Christian genocide was committed by Ottoman authorities in Diyarbekir vilayet, claiming the lives of most Armenians and Syriac Christians living there.
+The genocide was ordered by governor Mehmed Reshid, partly with the backing of the ruling Committee of Union and Progress.

 Background

-Diyarbekir vilayet, which had its capital in Diyarbekir, was bordered by the Euphrates (west), Tigris (east), the Armenian highlands (north), and the Syrian desert (south).
+Diyarbekir vilayet, which had its capital in Diyarbekir, was bordered by the Euphrates (west), Tigris (east), the Armenian highlands (north), and the Syrian Desert (south).
 The area was ruled by the Ottoman Empire since 1534 and enjoyed prosperity based on its location along the Silk Road.
 The area was pre-industrial and most inhabitants were subsistence farmers or pastoralists.